 An individual who survives from an overdose is still at risk of suffering from another opioid overdose if appropriate help and support is not provided.
 The DuPage Narcan Program is expanding its efforts by implementing a Naloxone Plus framework with interested police and fire departments.
-Naloxone Plus models engage people with follow-up after an opioid overdose reversal, including providing naloxone for the individual and their household, linkage to treatment, and other resources.
-If your agency is interested in implementing a Naloxone Plus program, contact us here.
+Naloxone Plus models engage people with follow-up after an opioid overdose reversal, including providing Naloxone for the individual and their household, linkage to treatment, and other resources.
+If your agency is interested in implementing a Naloxone Plus program, contact us.

-Dave Closson, Training and TA Specialist, SAMHSA’s Center for the Application of Prevention Technologies
+- Addressing Opioid Overdose: Understanding the Role of Prevention (PDF): Dave Closson, Training and TA Specialist, SAMHSA’s Center for the Application of Prevention Technologies

-A one page list with a quick overview of the Naloxone Plus framework
+- Elements of the Naloxone Plus Framework (PDF): A one page list with a quick overview of the Naloxone Plus framework

-This document provides an overview and process evaluation of the Safe Passage Initiative, in which individuals get help from police in accessing substance use disorder treatment without fear of arrest.
+- Police-led Referrals to Treatment For Substance Use Disorders in Rural Illinois: An Examination of the Safe Passage Initiative: This document provides an overview and process evaluation of the Safe Passage Initiative, in which individuals get help from police in accessing substance use disorder treatment without fear of arrest.
 The Safe Passage program operates in Illinois counties of Lee and Whiteside.

 Connect for Life